vulcand/vulcan/README.md

 Caching and Auth
 -----------------

 Auth is hard and you don't want every endpoint to implement auth.
-It's better to implement auth endpoint, and make proxy deal with it.
+It's better to implement auth endpoint once, and make proxy deal with it.
 As a bonus you can cache results using memory, Redis or Cassandra, reducing load on the databases holding account creds.

 ```javascript
 function handle(request){